IBM/StorageScaleVagrant/virtualbox/README.md

 in a lab environment.
 To simplify access from the outside, all virtual nodes are configured with well known SSH keys.
 This is a security exposure for production environments.

+## Boot a virtual machine with a single node Spectrum Scale cluster

+Now we are ready to boot a virtual machine on VirtualBox and to configure it with a single node Spectrum Scale cluster:
+1. `cd SpectrumScaleVagrant\virtualbox`
+1. `vagrant up`
+1. `vagrant ssh`

+See the [README.md](../README.md) for details on the configured Spectrum Scale cluster.